Archangel Developer Guide

 The Add patient command has a highly similar logic and implementation as a Delete patient command (see Diagram 4.1.2 and 3.3.2).

-The only notable difference is that an Add patient command does not require parsing of an Index
+The only notable difference is that an Add patient command does not require parsing of an Index. (i.e. parse("1") is not applicable)

 4.1.4 Delete Patient